WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return $free_typeidx(typeidx).

 free_elemmode elemmode_u1
-1. If elemmode_u1 is of the case ACTIVE, then:
+1. If elemmode_u1 is ACTIVE, then:
   a.
 Let (ACTIVE tableidx expr) be elemmode_u1.
   b.
 Return $free_tableidx(tableidx) ++ $free_expr(expr).
 2. If (elemmode_u1 = PASSIVE), then: